aspose-total/Aspose.Total-Products/total/en/java/conversion/docm-to-xltm/_index.md

 ---
 title: Java API to Convert DOCM to XLTM
-description: Convert DOCM to XLTM via Java or online without using using Microsoft Word or Microsoft Excel or online.
+description: Convert DOCM to XLTM via Java or Online App without using using Microsoft Word or Microsoft Excel or online.
 Test free POT to CSV online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /java/conversion/docm-to-xltm/
 family: total
 platformtag: java